PIH/openmrs-distro-pihemr/README.md

 Making Things Easy
 ------------------

-### Mark's Aliases
+### Aliases

-(I think you can set the "debug" at project creation time now, so that might not be as necessary.
+(You might be able to set the "debug" flag at project creation time now.
-`pihemrDeploy.sh` is a utility script I created.)
+`pihemrDeploy.sh` is a utility script created by Mark Goodrich.)

 ```
 $ alias omrs-pull='mvn openmrs-sdk:pull'